swiss-territorial-data-lab/proj-sda/README.md

 Additional scripts can be used to process images.
 Their use is optional.

-1. `clip.py`: clip a vecor layer with another one.
+1. `clip.py`: clip a vector layer with another one.
 2. `gt_analysis.py`: plot GT characteristics.
 3. `match_colour.py`: normalise the colour histogram to the one of a reference image.
 4. `mosaic.py`: mosaic images.
-5. `rgb_to_greyscale.py`: convert RGB images to greyscale images using the method developed by [Farella et al. 2022](https://doi.org/10.3390/jimaging8100269), for which the code is available [here](https://github.com/3DOM-FBK/Hyper_U_Net).
+5. `rgb_to_greyscale.py`: convert RGB images to greyscale images with rasterio.
-6. `rgb_to_greyscale.sh`: convert RGB images to greyscale images.
+6. `rgb_to_greyscale.sh`: convert RGB images to greyscale images with GDAL.
 7. `tiff2geotiff.py`: convert tiff to geotiff files.

+This project uses a multi-year dataset comprising greyscale and RGB images.
+The method developed by [Farella et al. 2022](https://doi.org/10.3390/jimaging8100269), for which the code is available [here](https://github.com/3DOM-FBK/Hyper_U_Net), was also tested for the colourisation of the historical greyscale images

 ## Disclaimer